Item #11015 Bibliotheca Heinsiana. Nicolas Heinsius.

 Leiden, [A. Elzevier for] J. de Vivie 1682.

 Two parts in one volume.
-12mo. [ii], 374, [2 blank], 286, [2 blank]p.
-Small Elzevier Non Solus device on the title.
+12mo (152 x 97 mm.). [ii], 374, [2 blank], 286, [2 blank]p.
+Small Elzevier Non Solus title device.

-Contemporary blind-ruled vellum over stiff paper boards (lightly soiled), later gilt-lettered red (title) and green (date) spine labels, edges sprinkled red.
+Contemporary blind-ruled vellum over stiff paper boards (lightly soiled), later gilt-lettered red (title) and green spine labels, edges sprinkled red.

-¶Breslauer & Folter, Bibliography: Its History & Development 80; Sibbald, “The Heinsiana” in Documenting the Early Modern Book World edd.
-Walsby & Constantinidou 141-59; Pollard & Ehrman, Distribution of Books by Catalogue pp. 241-2 (“issue iii”) & no. 231; Willems, Les Elzevier 925.
+¶Sibbald, “The Heinsiana” in Documenting the Early Modern Book World edd.
+Walsby & Constantinidou 141-59; Breslauer & Folter, Bibliography: Its History & Development 80; Pollard & Ehrman, Distribution of Books by Catalogue pp. 241-2 (“issue iii”) & no. 231; Willems, Les Elzevier 925.

 Item #11015